stack4ops/cibuild/README.md

 Splitting is useful when:

 - **Native multi-platform builds** — `CIBUILD_BUILD_NATIVE=1` requires one runner per architecture.
-Each runner runs its own build job; the release job assembles the index.
+Each runner runs its own build job and pushes its lock artifact to the registry; the release job pulls all lock artifacts and assembles the index.
 - **Different build backends** — e.g. `build-nix` on one runner, `build-buildctl` on another.
 - **Visibility and control** — separate jobs allow retrying individual steps and attaching environment-specific secrets to specific jobs only.
 - **DinD isolation** — `test-docker` requires a Docker-in-Docker service that you may not want running during build or release.